 Propane appliances – When Propane is burned, carbon dioxide, nitrogen and water are given off into the air.
 For every 1000 cubic feet of Propane burned, nearly 88 pounds of water is released into the air.

 People – A large source of water in the campervan is the inhabitants themselves.
 A family of four can put up to 12 pounds of water into the air per day through breathing and perspiration.

 As you can see, just the normal course of living adds a great deal of water into the air.

 Q. – What can I do to reduce or eliminate condensation problems in my campervan?

 A. – The two most important things are:

-Reduce moisture released into the air and increase ventilation
+Reduce moisture released into the air as much as possible and increase ventilation.